phluid61/compat-gem/README.md

-# compat-gem
+# compat

-Backwards compatibility.
-Lazy polyfilling.
+Backwards compatibility for new features added to Ruby.